promyze/helm-charts/README.md

 The `app.databaseEmbedded.enabled` at `true` will run a MongoDB instance in the cluster.

-There is a section `app.databaseEmbedded.pvc` to deal with the persistent storage, disabled by default.
+There is a section `app.databaseEmbedded.pvc` to deal with the persistent storage, enabled by default.

 ### 2. Use your instance MongoDB 4.x